Northern City Line

-The Northern City Line is a commuter railway line in England, which runs from Moorgate station to Finsbury Park in London with services running beyond.
+The Northern City Line (NCL) is a commuter railway line in England, which runs from Moorgate station to Finsbury Park in London with services running beyond.
 It is part of the Great Northern Route services, and operates as the south-eastern branch of the East Coast Main Line (ECML).
 It is underground from Moorgate to Drayton Park in Highbury, from which point it runs in a cutting until joining the ECML south of Finsbury Park.
 Its stations span northern inner districts of Greater London southwards to the City of London, the UK's main financial centre.
 Since December 2015, its service timetable has been extended to run into the late evenings and at weekends, meeting a new franchise commitment for a minimum of six trains per hour until 23:59 on weekdays and four trains per hour at weekends.